sridevirella/crowdcomputing-masters-main-project/README.md

 	- After successful installation of RabbitMQ, In a browser open `localhost:15672`, you should be able to see running RabbitMQ instance.

-    - In path /module2-middleware-broker/microservices-app/ navigate to each microservice application folder (e.g., /microservices-app/eurekaserver) and open a separate terminal (or) git bash for each microservice and run the command `./mvnw spring-boot: run`.
+    - In path /module2-middleware-broker/microservices-app/ navigate to each microservice application folder (e.g., /microservices-app/eurekaserver) and open a separate terminal (or) git bash for each microservice and run the command `./mvnw spring-boot:run`.
 The `eurekaserver` needs to be run before running any other microservices.
 Alternatively, you can import the project into IDE (e.g., IntelliJ, Eclipse) and run the application.

 -------------------------------------------------------------------------------------------------------------------------